 - You can trim off any world chunks beyond the border, getting rid of extraneous parts, with a configurable buffer zone left just outside your border.

-- You can use a bypass command to temporarily allow specific players to go beyond the border.
+- You can use a bypass command to allow specific players to go beyond all borders.

 - Borders can be automatically displayed in DynMap if you use that plugin.

 - All plugin data is automatically saved whenever any borders or settings are changed.